OpenDrift/opendrift/docs/source/install.rst

 .. code-block:: bash

-  $ conda config --add channels conda-forge  # recommended, but not necessary
+  $ conda config --add channels conda-forge
   $ conda env create -f environment.yml
   $ conda activate opendrift
-  $ pip install -e .
+  $ pip install --no-deps -e .

 This installs the OpenDrift package as an editable package.
 You can therefore directly make changes to the repository or fetch the newest changes with :code:`git pull`.
 You do not need to add OpenDrift to PYTHONPATH as long as you have the :code:`opendrift` environment activated.